jentery/mdia200/notes.md

 ## Week 4 (Sept.
 25 and 28): Media and Communication as Culture

 This week, media are not only material agents but also *practices* that reproduce the communication habits and values of a *community* or *worldview*.
 Think of cosplay or Reddit communities, for example, alongside phrases like "indie culture," "the culture of Hollywood," "queer culture," and "gamer culture."
-Culture is, in this sense, a way of living as well as the content or "canon" associated with it.
-We'll talk about media and power as well as how cultural approaches offer alternatives to "media effects" paradigms and transmission models of communication.
+Culture is, in this sense, a way of living and the content or "canon" associated with it.
+We'll talk about media and power as well as how cultural approaches offer alternatives to "media effects" paradigms or transmission models of communication.

 **Questions for Week 4**